 Who should attend

-- Disability service managers, operations managers, quality assurance coordinators, team leaders etc.
+- Disability services managers, operations managers, quality assurance coordinators, team leaders etc.

-- identify the barriers to making complaints for people with disabilities, their families and representatives
+- identify the barriers to making complaints for people with disability, their families and representatives

 - implement strategies for responding to and managing complaints